anshulkhattar/Beginner-Level-Android-Studio-Apps/README.md

 6. Comment on the issue using the given format - "Name-AppName-PullRequestId".

 7. Wait for your PR review and merge approval!

+### Remember
+   - Add your android project.
+   - Add your name to Contributors list (Contributors.md)
+   - People doing both will only get their PRs merged.

 ⭐⭐Star this repository if you liked the idea and had fun.⭐⭐

 Checkout my profile for my other projects.